abrahim-ahmed/Matlab-codes/README.md

 What's up everybody

+The front peg will be just for matlam Codes related.

-I learned in matlab-codes for two years.
+I learned in matlab-coding for two years.

+Is not the best language I prefrred python language.

 I weshe thet my codes will help you Understand and benefit from it.